-Import pricelist from a CSV file
+Import pricelist or price breaks from a CSV file

 To use this functionality, the Tiered Pricing functionality has to be enabled at Settings -> System settings -> Professional functions -> Tiered pricing: Yes.